jefmeijvis/www.jefmeijvis.com/content/029-google-chrome-gemini-nano/index.md

 Steps needed:
 - Download latest version of chrome

 - Goto chrome://flags and enable "Prompt API for Gemini Nano" option
+- #optimization-guide-on-device-model - set it to Enabled BypassPerfRequirement

+- Now, visit chrome://components and search for Optimization Guide On Device Model component.

+Note: I couldn't get the ai component to work on my Lenovo Legion laptop.
+It did however work on a Lenovo Thinkpad.

++-
 Download latest version of [Chrome Canary](https://www.google.com/intl/en_in/chrome/canary/)

 Navigate to the flag overview by going to the following url: